Yaciuk/Front-end-Developer-Interview-Questions/src/questions/javascript-questions.md

 * What is the definition of a higher-order function?

+In mathematics and computer science, a higher-order function is a function that does at least one of the following: takes one or more functions as arguments, returns a function as its result.
+All other functions are first-order functions.
+In mathematics higher-order functions are also termed operators or functionals.

 * Can you give an example for destructuring an object or an array?

 * Can you give an example of generating a string with ES6 Template Literals?